aaronmadethis/bethepride/content/english/index.md

                 "slides": [
                     {
                         "title": "",
-                        "paragraph": "Historically, lions have occupied almost every part of Africa, today they have disappeared from 94% of this range."
+                        "paragraph": "Historically, lions have occupied almost every part of Africa.
+Today they have disappeared from 94% of this range."
                     },
                     {
                         "title": "bushmeat poaching",